pdbro2k/pydanceweb/README.md

 - make it possible to upload competitor/adjudicator participations in the tournament desk view
 - make it possible to print all adjudicator sheets for a given round at once
-- make it possible to remove the last running round of a section
 - make it possible to redraw the heats from  the tournament desk heat view
 - make it possible to add competitors to running sections
 - make it possible to also use rule 10 for additional awards